 - Email the Baldwin Center's Administrative Coordinator, Tammis Donovan, at email@example.com during our daytime hours, Monday-Friday, 9:00-5:00 PM.
 We'll be happy to help!

-The Baldwin Center for Learning and Teaching stands in solidarity with Black, Indigenous, and People of Color (BIPOC).
+The Baldwin Center for Learning and Teaching stands in solidarity with Black, Indigenous, and People of Color (BIPOC), Asian and Pacific Islanders (AAPI) and People of the Global Majority (PGM).
 As part of an educational institution, we acknowledge the historical and contemporary influences of personal and systemic racism on Bowdoin College students, faculty, staff, and alumni.

 We are committed to promoting intentional, equitable, inclusive and effective learning and teaching environments.
 We value and practice (1) respect for all human beings, (2) being of service, and (3) the importance of development as an ongoing process that is possible for all learners and educators.
 We are grateful for the scholars, artists, scientists, and educators who positively impact our work to be anti-racist, equity-minded, and culturally affirming educators, supervisors, and administrators.